-In summary, we have measured the remnant polarization in ultrathin strained BFO(001) films using PEEM and LEEM.
-The polarization drops abruptly below a critical thickness h$_\mathrm{eff}$ whereas the tetragonality has a high constant value.
-First-principles-based effective Hamiltonian approach suggests that BFO exhibits a first order phase transition to stripe domains at h$_\mathrm{crit}$ = 5.6~nm, corresponding to a screening factor, $\beta$, of 0.35.
-This model fits perfectly the experimental measurement of the remnant polarization and the c/a ratio.
+In summary, we have measured the polarization in ultrathin strained (001) BFO films using PEEM and LEEM.
+The polarization drops abruptly below a critical thickness h$_\mathrm{crit}$ whereas the tetragonality has a high constant value.
+A first-principles-based effective Hamiltonian approach suggests that BFO exhibits a first order phase transition to stripe domains at h$_\mathrm{crit}$ = 5.6~nm, corresponding to a screening factor, $\beta$, below 0.35.
+This model fits the experimental measurement of the average polarization and the c/a ratio.

 \onecolumngrid